Nastyflav/app_purbeurre_V0.1/README.md

 # How does Pur Beurre works ?
 ----------------

-This application uses the Open Food Facts API to offer a large amount of food products, divided in 15 categories, so the user can find as many substitutes as possible for his daily life
+This application uses the Open Food Facts API to offer a large amount of food products, divided in 15 categories, so the user can find as many substitutes as possible for his daily life.
 All the products are ranked by their Nutriscore grade, which goes from A (high quality) to E. The products with the highest ranking are those less transformed by the industry, healthy and with good nutritional intakes
 More informations about Open Food Facts [here](https://fr.openfoodfacts.org/decouvrir).

 ## 1. Create an account

 The user needs to create an account to be able to save his researches, otherwise he will just be able to consult the products catalog.
-Email (as username) and password are required, firstname and lastname are optionals
+Email (as username) and password are required, firstname and lastname are optionals.

 ## 2. Log in your account

-By clicking on the log in icon, the user is invited to fill in the log in form, with his username (email) and password
+By clicking on the log in icon, the user is invited to fill in the log in form, with his username (email) and password.

 ## 3. Make a research

 This functionality works either the user is logged in or not.
-He has to fill in the search bar (at the top of the page or the one right at the beginning of the home page) with a keyword. ex.
+He has to fill in the search bar (at the top of the page or the one right at the beginning of the home page) with a keyword.\
+ex.
 "Banana" will give him every product that contains the word in their names.

 ## 4. Select a product